tkottai-hoshin/talent-connector-agent/README.md

 - Agentic workflow instead of a single LLM call
 - Human-in-the-loop control after the first filtering stage
 - Easily extensible, new nodes can be added to incorporate additional data sources

+Data Storage:

+Currently the system uses local storage.
+The architecture is modular so it can be easily extended to connect through API with real Workforce Management, HCM systems or HRIS platforms.